Oct 29, 2021

 How to price cosmetic treatments?

 There is no ready-made recipe for making a price quote.
-However, there are a number of factors to consider to ensure that pricing your beauty salon services is beneficial to both you and your customers.
+However, there are a number of factors to consider to ensure that pricing your beauty salon services is beneficial to both you and your clients.

 1. Identify the costs of running a salon